angular-schule/angular-cli-ghpages/README.md

 The `--no-silent` option enables detailed error messages and extended console logging.
 Keep this untouched if the repository URL or other information passed to git commands is sensitive!

+> **⚠️ WARNING**
+>
-> **⚠️ WARNING:** This option should be kept as it is if the repository URL or other information passed to Git commands is sensitive and should not be logged (== you have a public build server and you are using the token feature).
+> This option should be kept as it is if the repository URL or other information passed to Git commands is sensitive and should not be logged (== you have a public build server and you are using the token feature).
 > By default the silent mode is enabled to avoid sensitive data exposure.

 #### --no-dotfiles <a name="no-dotfiles"></a>